-Hirano wins halfpipe gold as White bows out
+White bows out as Hirano wins halfpipe

 Hirano makes triple cork history

-In a final that went down to the wire, Hirano became the first boarder to land the hallowed triple cork - a 1,440 degree spin on the horizontal axis whilst corkscrewing the rotation, meaning the head dips under the board three times.
+In a final that went down to the wire, Hirano became the first boarder to land the hallowed triple cork at the Olympics - a 1,440 degree spin on the horizontal axis whilst corkscrewing the rotation, meaning the head dips under the board three times.

 But the remainder of the first of his three runs was unclean, as was James', leaving them ninth and 10th respectively after the opener.